sada-kubsad/NetworkDesign/README.md

 ## Goal:
 - Prove that the connectivity works
 -
-## Phase 1: Extend Layer 2 and move servers to AVS
+## Phase 1: Extend Layer 2, setup HCX and move servers to AVS
 ### Solution Description:
 - Use a development AVS environment in Austin
 - Setup VPN from on-prem to Azure (similating ER)